datastraine/facebook-adobserver./README.md

 * Remove the following words from the full_ad feature: **need', 'help', 'trump', 'today', 'make', 'right', and people**
 * See if AdObserver users political_score has any bearing on whether an ad is political or not
-* Attempt to come up with a probability range for each ad whether it is political or not
 * Create a contains_candidate feature where true if a political candidate's name is mentioned in full_ad
 * See if combining BoW features with other features improves the model
 * See if there are any clusters of features that may identify political ads